 The rocky eastern shore of Isla Mujeres is considered by most to be too dangerous for swimming.
 Instead, most visitors stick to the north and west points of the island where the waters are clear, the sands are soft, and families with young children feel safer letting their kids frolick -- fully surprivised, of course.

-Another location that beach-goers can consider is Playa Tiburon.
+A second location for beach-goers to consider is Playa Tiburon.
 Playa Tiberon is located near the turtle farm on the west coast of Cozumel.

 Playa Paraiso: Playa Pataiso is located adjacent to a hotel property, and backed by a thick growth of trees.
 The sand is bright white and dotted with palm trees, while the water is deep emerald green.

-The chart right below summarizes more details on the beaches that can be found on the island.
+The chart directly below provides you with more information on the the beaches located on the island.